Donald Trump Did Something ‘Sneaky’ To Score His First Date With Wife Melania

-Although President Donald Trump and First Lady Melania Trump are now arguably one of the most well-known couples in the world, it appears as though their relationship did not begin as wholeheartedly as it ended up, with a new Mirror report emerging that Trump had to act in a ‘sneaky’ manner to attempt to score a conversation with his now-wife, and even being shut down the first time he had asked for her phone number.
+Although President Donald Trump and First Lady Melania Trump are now arguably one of the most well-known couples in the world, it appears as though their relationship did not begin as wholeheartedly as it ended up, with a new Mirror report emerging that Trump had to act in a “sneaky” manner to attempt to score a conversation with his now-wife, and even being shut down the first time he had asked for her phone number.

 In 1998, a 28-year-old Melania Knauss attended a party in New York City at the request of an Italian businessman who was setting her up as a model in the United States.
 Melania is a Slovenian-born model who, at the time, was looking to break through into modeling in the United States, and felt as though her attendance was a good first step in doing so.